 The train was starting to roll.
 I had started Bootcamp training (only available to Premium Members) and I realised I was making mistakes in the way I was implementing affiliate links and how I should have been funelling everything through one page.
 This was to stop Google getting upset, so I set about creating internal links in my website, all pointing at my Wealthy Affiliate Review Page

 Currently, on the last day of November, I have $321 to my name from Wealthy Affiliate.
 I also made a small Amazon commission from one of my other sites ($18) for a weather station.
 Also, I sold four property courses at Udemy for $5.99 in dues.
-That’s pretty good going, approaching $350 for a couple of months.
+That’s pretty good going, approaching $350 in a couple of months.

 I’ll keep you all posted of my progress (stay tuned for this in future posts).
 It’s going to be an interesting ride.
 Anyone want to come along with me?